adamnstone/DigitalPortfolioWebsite/docs/stem/expert-network-map/index.md

 ### Background

-The `Expert Network Map` is an analysis of 1000+ members of the Fab Academy open-source community to locate hidden expertise in 17 subject areas and an interactive visualization of the network.
+The `Expert Network Map` is an analysis of 1000+ members of the Fab Academy community to locate hidden expertise in 17 subject areas and an interactive visualization of the network.
 Fab Academy is a digital fabrication course focused on rapid-prototyping led by MIT Professor Neil Gershenfeld.
 All Fab Academy students keep a documentation website detailing the process of completing projects, and students are encouraged to seek out others’ documentation to navigate technical roadblocks.
 For an example of a documentation website, see mine [here](https://fabacademy.org/2023/labs/charlotte/students/adam-stone/).
 To give credit to content referenced, students add links in their own websites to the documentation websites they found helpful.
-For example, in my documentation website, I linked [Nidhie Dhiman](https://fabacademy.org/2022/labs/charlotte/students/nidhie-dhiman/)'s documentation for help with embroidery.
+See the box below for an example in my documentation website where I link to [Nidhie Dhiman](https://fabacademy.org/2022/labs/charlotte/students/nidhie-dhiman/)'s documentation to give her credit.

 ![Reference Example](../../assets/images/stem/expert-network-map/reference-example.jpg){: style="border-style: solid;"}